Are you new to hiking and are wondering how to tell if hiking boots are too big?

 For a heel that is slipping, middle to a higher volume of insole would be ideal as it helps stabilize the heel.
 Consider opting for a wide insole if you find the sides of your foot particularly roomy.

 5. Consider ball-of-foot pads.

-This option may be preferable for boots half size too big or those who might not want a full insert as their hiking boots may not be too big.
+This option may be preferable for hiking shoes half size too big or for those who might not want a full insert as their hiking boots may not be too big.

 A ball-of-foot pad is typically placed at the ball of your foot area to provide comfort.